zuri-training/Teamibex-Price_compare/priceylanding-page/README.md

 # A 5 Page website Project

-In this Project we are to build a 5 webpage site landing page that compares prices of electronics, which includes a login-page, sign-up page, product page, documentation page, landing page and Authenticated and Unauthenticated user views
+In this Project we are to build a 5 webpage site.
+A landing page that compares prices of electronics, which includes a login-page, sign-up page, product page, documentation page, landing page and Authenticated and Unauthenticated user views
 # A 5 Page website Project